 A whole new source of information on the Underground Railroad is opening next weekend in Niagara Falls, starting May 4.
 I’m excited because it will offer more in-depth background for my historical novels in The Dauntless Series, featuring abolitionists Daniel Read Anthony and his sister Susan.
 Here’s the scoop on the new museum: Niagara Falls […]

 Historic Rochesterian Daniel Read Anthony, brother of Susan B., wielded both fire and bullets to bring about the end of slavery in the Wild West.
 Pictured behind me is the city of Leavenworth, Kansas around 1860, where Daniel emigrated after selling insurance in Rochester, New York for several years.
 Throughout his life, Daniel also supported […]

 Jeanne Gehret will be signing books at one of her favorite bookstores this Saturday, 3/24/17.
 Come say hello at Simply New York on Culver Road and find out why she hasn’t been blogging much lately.

 Happy New Year!
 This holiday I had the opportunity to step into Susan B. Anthony’s shoes and those of Annie, her sister-in-law, as I spent many hours sewing by

 One day in early November 1862, Susan B. Anthony and her father Daniel were reading and discussing antislavery newspapers when he suddenly began suffering acute pain in

-Well, I’m glad you asked.
+Susan B. Anthony’s brother has fascinated me for years, enough to merit writing a trilogy.
 My interest in Daniel Read (D.R.)
-Anthony began about 20 years ago with scattered hints in Susan’s biography, letters, and diaries.
+Anthony began about 20 years ago with scattered hints about him in Susan’s biography, letters, and diaries.